Lolita (1962 film): Plot

-Years later, he receives a letter from Mrs. Richard T. Schiller, Dolores's married name.
-Dolores writes that she is now married to a man named Dick and that she is pregnant and in desperate need of money.
-Humbert visits her and demands that she tell him who kidnapped her three years earlier.
-She says that it was Clare Quilty, the man who was following them.
-A famous playwright, he had a fling with Charlotte in Ramsdale.
-She states that Quilty is also the one who disguised himself as Dr. Zempf, the stranger who kept crossing their path.
-Dolores was infatuated with Quilty and carried on an affair with him at Beardsley, then left the hospital with him when he promised her a Hollywood contract.
-However, he then demanded that she join his bohemian lifestyle, including acting in his "art" films, which she refused.
+Three years later, he receives a letter from Dolores, now pregnant, married to an unemployed and half-deaf mechanic, and in need of money.
+Humbert visits her and asks who had kidnapped her from the hospital.
+She says that it was Clare Quilty, a famous playwright and the intrusive stranger who kept crossing their path all along, disguising himself as a policeman and later Dr. Zempf.
+Dolores was infatuated with Quilty ever since his fling with Charlotte years ago, and carried on an affair with him at Beardsley.
+She left the hospital with him when he promised her a Hollywood contract.
+Instead, he secluded her in a dude ranch near Santa Fe and demanded that she join his depraved lifestyle and act in his child pornography, which she refused.

-Humbert begs Dolores to leave Schiller and come away with him.
-She refuses, as she has a baby due in three months, but apologizes for cheating.
-Humbert gives Dolores $13,000, explaining that it is her money from the sale of Charlotte's house.
-He then leaves to confront Quilty in his mansion.
-There, a drunk Quilty is shot dead by Humbert.
-Humbert later dies of coronary thrombosis awaiting trial for Quilty's murder.
+Humbert begs Dolores to leave with him.
+She refuses, on account of her new predicament, but apologizes for cheating.
+Humbert gives Dolores $13,000, her money from the sale of Charlotte's house.
+He then leaves to confront Quilty in his mansion at gunpoint.
+(Note: Contrary to chronological order, this scene is shown at the start of the film.)
+A drunk Quilty tries to dodge the situation with bizarre offers (including an invitation to attend executions (Note: It is unclear whether by "not many people know that the chair is painted yellow" Quilty refers to the electric chair or, instead, implies that he complements his child pornography with the filming and distribution of snuff films)), but is shot dead by Humbert.
+A postscript reveals that Humbert later died of coronary thrombosis awaiting trial for Quilty's murder.